 Time management is often listed by current students as a major challenge in graduate school.
 Invest in a good planner, be tech savvy on your phone calendar, whatever it may be – you’ll have lots of deadlines, meetings, beer dates, etc.

-If you completed a masters degree, in your first term, find out which courses you can transfer from your university.
+If you already completed a master’s degree, find out in your first term which courses you can transfer from your university.
 You can transfer as many as you want, especially those that fulfill you program requirements.
 This gives you more time to work on your research and you can minimize class work.
-It counts towards your 108 required credits for a Ph.D.
+It counts towards your 108 credits.

 Make yourself a timetable per each term and make sure to share it with your advisor.
 Try to not take more than 3 classes per term, especially if you are TA.
 Shoot to complete your program of study in 4 to 5 terms.Your committee can approve you a waiver for certain program requirements/course.
 You have to have a reason, but if you justify it correctly and program director approves you are good to go.

 Submit the Program of Study to the Graduate School with only 108 credits.
 You can always add some extra if you wish so but you cannot drop classes once your program is approve.

 A simple email and perhaps a short meeting with each member is enough to get a faculty member on your committee.
 Make sure to keep an open line of communication with your committee members, including mutual expectations.